frankrdesilets/wildlife-connects/README.md

 # wildlife-connects

-Wildlife Connects is a full-stack web portal that was developed for [Texas Wildlife Association](https://www.texas-wildlife.org) during a spring 2025 internship with FreeLikeYou, a company founded by a Southwestern University alumnus.
+Wildlife Connects is a full-stack web portal that was developed for [Texas Wildlife Association](https://www.texas-wildlife.org) (TWA) during a spring 2025 internship with FreeLikeYou, a company founded by a Southwestern University alumnus.
 While I was contractually a Software Engineering Intern, my role was more aligned with that of a contractor, as I led the technical side of the project, from architecture to deployment, in its entirety.

 The platform is the intellectual property of FreeLikeYou and as such code cannot be shared.
 Rather, this document aims to showcase the impact and high-level details of the project.